 What is ampicillin and sulbactam?

 Ampicillin and sulbactam are penicillin antibiotics that fight bacteria.

 Ampicillin and sulbactam is a combination medicine used to treat many different types of infections caused by bacteria.

 Ampicillin and sulbactam may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have ever had a severe allergic reaction to any type of penicillin or cephalosporin antibiotic, or if you have had liver problems while using ampicillin and sulbactam.
+You should not use ampicillin and sulbactam if you have ever had a severe allergic reaction to any type of penicillin or cephalosporin antibiotic, or if you have had liver problems while using ampicillin and sulbactam.

 Before taking this medicine